-Astrocyte =Macroglia Microglia Oligodendrocyte Ependymal cell LM: Shape •Large stellate. •Multiple processes,end by foot like expansion on the blood vessels. •Small, oval. •Processes arising from the two poles.
+Astrocyte =Macroglia Microglia Oligodendrocyte Ependymal cell LM : Shape Large stellate.
+Multiple processes, endby foot like expansion on the blood vessels. •Small, oval. •Processes arising from the two poles.
 The cell body and the processes have minute spines.
 Small cells.
 Few short processes.
 They are aligned in rows between the axons in the white matter.
-Epithelia-like cuboidal cells, lining the brain ventricles and the central canal of the spinal cord.
+Epithelial-likecuboidal cells, lining the brain ventricles and the central canal of the spinal cord.
 Apically have microvilliand few cilia, while basally have numerous infoldingswithout a basement membrane.
-Function Supportive nutritive Metaboloic Formation of blood brain barrier.
+Function •Supportive •nutritive •Metaboloic •Formation of blood brain barrier.
 Phagocytosis of bacteria,apoptotic and malignant cells.
 Formation the myelin sheath in the white matter of CNS Formation of cerebro-spinal fluid.
-Blood Penvascuar vessel foot Fbrous astrocyte Oligodendrocyte bers Capital & The Michaevell Corporeits.
-Its: Remittedom impacted to reproduction or disport Central canal of spinal coor Ependymal cells
+Blood Penvascuar toot Vessel foot Fibrous astrocyte Oligodendrocyte New Service Red Rate Service Copylph 1 The McChane-Hill Congreges, Int.
+Premission request for reproduction on deally Contrain Local and spinal cool Ependymail cells b) Ependymail cells